samuelkanyingi/portfolio/README.md

 This is my porfolio and all related files.

 # Signup and login forms
-* User will fill in details to be abke  to log in and use features in the app.
+* User will fill in details to be able  to log in and use features in the app.
 * If the user does not have an account he or she  will be required to fill in the sign up form asking for registration then after that they will be able to log in and access the app features.

 # Manage fruits